tobil4sk/haxe/README.md

 ## Reverting back to a normal haxe setup

 - Make sure that the haxe and haxec executables are not running
+- If you are on linux and your haxe executable is not located in `/usr/bin/`, set an environment variable `HAXEPATH` to the path where the executable is found
-- Run the uninstall-haxe script in the `bin/` directory
+- Run the uninstall-haxe script found in the `bin/` directory
 - You're back to a normal setup!